sammyhkang/US-KoreaTrendAnalytics/README.md

 4. **Hyperparameter Tuning:** Optimized the learning rate and number of epochs.
 <br>

-## **Model Implementation and Deployment:**
+## **Model Implementation and Deployment**

-Implemented a Python script using pytrends to fetch data automatically from Google Trends.
+In this final phase, I implemented and deployed the LSTM model to predict market trends using a Python script integrated with pytrends for dynamic data collection from Google Trends.

-**Key Implementation Aspects:**
+**Key Implementation Highlights:**

+1. **Automated Data Retrieval:**
-- **Automated Data Fetching:** Using pytrends for up-to-date Google Trends data.
+   - Implemented a Python script using pytrends to automate the collection of the latest Google Trends data.

+2. **Data Preprocessing for LSTM:**
-- **Preprocessing and Windowing:** Prepared the data specifically for LSTM input.
+   - Structured the data specifically for LSTM input, using a windowed approach to align with time-series analysis.

+3. **Model Deployment:**
-- **Model Deployment:** Utilized the pre-trained LSTM model to make predictions.
+   - Loaded the pre-trained LSTM model, leveraging Keras for time-series forecasting.

+4. **Visualization of Predictions:**
-- **Visualization of Predictions:** Displayed both historical data and future predictions graphically.
+   - Employed Matplotlib to visually represent both past trends and future predictions.

+5. **GitHub Repository Management:**
+   - Maintained a comprehensive GitHub repository documenting the project, including detailed Jupyter notebooks.

+This phase showcased my ability to bring a data science project from concept to a practical application, emphasizing operational effectiveness and user-centric presentation.
+My work in this stage was focused on ensuring that the model's insights were both accurate and accessible, making it a valuable tool for understanding market trends in Korean-related goods and services.

 <br>

 ## **Results and Business Impact**